-The Project is located primarily in eastern Yuba County, with a small portion in south western Sierra County and a very small portion in Nevada County, California, along the Yuba River, North Yuba River, Oregon Creek, and the Middle Yuba River.
-The United States Department of Agriculture (USDA) Forest Service (Forest Service) manages a majority of United States-owned land in the Project Area as National Forest System (NFS) land.
-In addition, Narrows 2 Powerhouse is located on United States Army Corps of Engineers (USACE) lands including 0.1 acre of land withdrawn from the United States Department of the Interior (USDOI) Bureau of Land Management (BLM) and managed by USACE.
+The Project is located primarily in eastern Yuba County, with a small portion in southwestern Sierra County and a very small portion in Nevada County, California.
+This project is located along the Yuba River, North Yuba River, Middle Yuba River, and Oregon Creek.
+The United States Department of Agriculture (USDA) Forest Service (Forest Service) manages a majority of federally owned land in the Project Area as National Forest System (NFS) land.
+In addition, part of the project associated with Narrows 2 Powerhouse is located on United States Army Corps of Engineers (USACE) lands.
 NFS lands north of the North Yuba River are part of the Plumas National Forest (PNF), and NFS lands to the south are part of the Tahoe National Forest (TNF).
-BLM administers scattered parcels of public land within the Project Vicinity2 downstream of New Bullards Bar Reservoir.
+United States Department of Interior, Bureau of Land Management (BLM) administers scattered parcels of public land within the Project Vicinity2 downstream of New Bullards Bar Reservoir, but none of the land administered by BLM is within the FERC Project Boundary.
 YCWA is the major private landowner in the Project Area.
-New Bullards Bar Reservoir, the main Project storage reservoir, is located 11 miles north of Nevada City in Nevada County, and 30 miles northeast of the City of Marysville in Yuba County.
+New Bullards Bar Reservoir, the main Project storage reservoir, is located 11 miles north of Nevada City (which is in Nevada County), and 30 miles northeast of the City of Marysville in Yuba County.
 Powerhouses and associated facilities downstream from New Bullards Bar Dam are closer to Marysville than the 30 miles described above.
-Portions of the Project (i.e., New Bullards Bar Reservoir and Log Cabin Diversion Dam) are located near California State Highway 49, and other portions (i.e., Narrows 2 Powerhouse just below USACE's Englebright Reservoir) are near State Highway 20.
+The Project's New Bullards Bar Reservoir and Log Cabin Diversion Dam are located near California State Highway 49, and the Narrows 2 Powerhouse, just below USACE's Englebright Reservoir, is near State Highway 20.
 However, none of the Project facilities are visible from these state highways.
 Marysville Road (County Road 8) provides access to New Bullards Bar Dam and Reservoir, crosses the dam, and provides views of the reservoir and access to the recreation facilities associated with the reservoir.